 The applicant has not identified green building techniques to be used, or evidence that green building certification will be obtained.
-Therefore, a proposed condition in the Recommendation section of this staff report would require that the applicant revise the DSP to identify the green building techniques to be used in this project, and/or provide evidence that green building certification will be obtained.
+Therefore, a condition requires that the applicant identify the green building techniques to be used in this project, and/or provide evidence that green building certification will be obtained prior to certification of the plans.

 e.

 Provide full cut-off lighting fixtures.

-A detail of the typical lighting fixture has been included in the subject plans; however, it does not indicate that it will be full cut-off.
-Therefore, a condition has been included in the Recommendation section of this staff report would require that the applicant revise the detail for the light fixture to indicate that it will be full cut-off.
+A detail of the typical lighting fixture has been included in the subject plans; however, it does not indicate the use of full optic cut-offs and is required.
+A condition has been included.

 f.

 Explore the possibility of establishing a complete internal pedestrian network, pedestrian safety features/locations, and additional neighborhood connections among different pods of the proposed development.

-The sidewalks proposed with this DSP have been evaluated and determined to be adequate, creating an internal pedestrian network.
-In addition, it was noted that the proposed natural surface trail will connect Phase 2 to different pods in the larger Glenn Dale Commons development.
+The sidewalks proposed with this DSP have been evaluated and are adequate, creating an internal pedestrian network.
+In addition, the proposed natural surface trail within the right-of-way of Forbes Court will connect Phase 2 to different pods in the larger Glenn Dale Commons development.